numan98khan/-ig-automator/INTERNAL_FLOW_BUILDER.md

 - Message nodes can add buttons + tags; AI Reply nodes can edit model settings, reasoning effort, and knowledge item ids.
 - Detect intent nodes can override model, temperature, reasoning effort.
-- AI agent nodes include their own system prompt, step list, end condition, and the same AI settings/knowledge base controls as AI Reply.
+- AI agent nodes include their own system prompt, step list, end condition, stop condition, max questions, and the same AI settings/knowledge base controls as AI Reply.
+Slots allow the agent to collect named fields with optional defaults.
 - Handoff nodes capture topic/summary/message for the escalation ticket.
 - Adding a trigger node auto-promotes it to the start node if the current start is not a trigger.
 - Router rules can use the detected intent and now pull options from the persisted automation-intents list.